-Unruly is an intersectional blog created and operated by members of the Jews of Color and Sephardi/Mizrahi Caucus organized in partnership with Jewish Voice for Peace.
+Unruly is an intersectional blog originally created by and for Jews of Color and Sephardi and Mizrahi Jews.
 Our focus is on racial justice issues in the United States, Palestine, Israel, and beyond.
 We feature news items, political analysis, essays, poetry, art, and video work that highlights the way oppressed people resist their dispossession.

 We pay special attention the issues affecting Palestinians and Sephardi/ Mizrahi Jews and Jews of Color, because we see a direct link between these struggles.
 We seek to confront our role in US and Israeli settler-colonialism, as well as the way our histories have been buried and cut off from each other as a form of divide and conquer rule.
 We offer this platform as a space for building community and co-resistance.